 How many wedding pictures will I get?

-We don't limit the number of images that you will receive with our half & full day wedding packages.
+We don't limit the number of images that you will receive.
 It’s our job as artists and photographers to go through all of the proofs from your wedding and choose the strongest, most compelling images to present to you.
-The amount of proofs will depend on several things, like the length of photography coverage, the size of your wedding, the length of your reception and the details of your day.
-On average you can expect 50-75 final images per hour of coverage.
+The number of proofs will depend on several things, like the length of photography coverage, the size of your wedding, the length of your reception and the details of your day.
+But on average you can expect between 50-75 final images per hour of coverage.

 What if my wedding date is changed or canceled?